-The TCP plan requires technical revisions to be in conformance with the Woodland and Wildlife Habitat Conservation Ordinance, and the appropriate conditions have been included in the recommendation section of this report.
+The TCP plan requires technical revisions to be in conformance with the Woodland and Wildlife Habitat Conservation Ordinance, and the appropriate conditions have been included in this resolution.
 Additional technical revisions may be required to be in conformance with the approved TCP1-038-05-02 prior to certification.